11 Day Tastes of Southern Australia

 KESMA

 It’s hard to believe that just 1.5 hours from Sydney lies a patch of countryside that could have been transplanted straight from the English Cotswolds.
 Think atmospheric villages amid rolling hills of grape vines – the Southern Highlands is the closest wine region to Australia’s largest city, after all.
 And then there are the grand gardens and emerald farms, one of which you’ll visit to meet Craig Starr and his family.
 Gold Creek Station farm is your backdrop for a Be My Guest BBQ lunch and tales about life on the land.
-This is your entrée to the country’s cool little capital of Canberra, home to Parliament House, where you’ll go behind the political scenes.
+This is your entrée to the country’s cool little capital of Canberra, home to Parliament House where you can explore the grounds or take a self-guided tour.

 Thanks to architect Walter Burley Griffin, Canberra is an urban planner’s delight – the city is that well laid out, as you’ll discover when you head to the summit of Mt.
 Ainslie for panoramic views.
 You won’t yet be able to see the mighty Murray River, but you’ll soon cross it en route to Beechworth.
 From Australia’s longest river, travel through Victoria’s High Country to the well-preserved gold rush town of Beechworth.
 Beechworth saw an influx of fortune-seekers from all over the world during the 1850s.
 Get the lowdown on Beechworth over a chat with the publican of the historic local pub and enjoy afternoon tea in the oldest hotel in town.
 Then you’ll be set and on your way to explore honey and gold shops, galleries and museums at your leisure, before Wangaratta beckons.